March Madness is on the way. ...

 Roederer Estate Brut NV, from California, is celebrated by critics and consumers for intricate notes of fruit that add depth to a full-bodied base.
 The sparkling wine is made from oak-aged reserves and is described as an excellent approximation of the real thing.Read Full Review and Compare Prices »

 Korbel Brut is readily available and often put forward as a cheap option in the sparkling wine category.
-Experts say the bubbles are rough and consumers complain of a tart, short finish and a sour, plastic-like aftertaste although some consider it an option for champagne cocktails.Read more »
+Experts, however, say the bubbles are rough and many consumers complain of a tart, short finish and a sour, plastic-like aftertaste even as some revelers consider it an option for champagne cocktails.Read more »